petelaud/ratesci/README.md

 confidence intervals and tests for:

 - a single binomial proportion, or Poisson rate (‘p’)
-- binomial risk difference or Poisson rate difference (‘RD’)
+- a difference between binomial proportions or Poisson rates (risk difference or rate difference, ‘RD’)
-- binomial relative risk or Poisson rate ratio (‘RR’)
+- a ratio of proportions or rates (relative risk or rate ratio, ‘RR’)
-- binomial odds ratio (‘OR’)
+- a binomial odds ratio (‘OR’)
 - stratified calculations for any of the above
 - paired binomial contrasts RD and RR
 - paired odds ratio using the conditional model